Title 505 | Chapter 001 | Regulation 410REG

 Any other serious or violent behavior that compromises the safety and security of residents or staff.

-Prior to going into restrictive housing, the reason shall be explained to the juvenile and an opportunity provided for the juvenile to explain the behavior.
+Prior to going into restrictive housing, the direct and clear threatreason shall be explained to the juvenile and an opportunity provided for the juvenile to explain the behavior.
 The juvenile's statement shall be contemporaneously documented on the incident report.
 The release criteria in the plan shall state the behavioral expectations required for release, be explained to the juvenile, and be signed by the juvenile.
-If the juvenile is at the time presenting a danger to himself or others, or is being non-compliant, the juvenile's signature is not required, and staff shall indicate in writing such danger or non-compliance.
+If the juvenile is at the time unwilling or unable to signpresenting a danger to himself or others, or is being non-compliant, the juvenile's signature is not required, and staff shall indicate in writing such unwillingness or inability.danger or non-compliance

-Staff shall make direct visual contact with the juvenile at staggered intervals not to exceed fifteen (15) minutes to determine the juvenile's compliance with the plan for release.
+Staff shall make direct visual contact with the juvenile at staggered intervals not to exceed fifteen (15) minutes, and if the juvenile is awake, staff shall to determine if the juvenile is in juvenile's compliance with the plan for release.
 These checks shall be contemporaneously documented on an observation log.

-If the juvenile is under reasonable control and demonstrating behavior according to the terms of the plan for release, the shift supervisor or above shall return the juvenile to the general population.
+If the juvenile is under reasonable control and demonstrating behavior according to the terms of the plan for release, the shift supervisor or above shall return the juvenile to the general population as soon as practicable.
 The time of release and the identity of the person releasing shall be documented contemporaneously on an observation log.

 (a)